Government Corruption News ArticlesExcerpts of key news articles on

 For nearly 40 years prior to the COVID-19 pandemic, [Anthony] Fauci had served as the ... director of the National Institute of Allergy and Infectious Diseases (NIAID), a subsidiary of the National Institutes of Health (NIH).
 Prior to COVID-19, Fauci had long supported funding pandemic research that other scientists found risky, if not downright dangerous.
 In 2014, there was a series of embarrassing safety lapses at U.S. government labs.
 In October 2014, President Barack Obama's administration paused federal funding of gain-of-function research that could make ... viruses transmissible via the respiratory route in mammals.
 In 2017, the White House produced the ...
 P3CO framework.
 Under P3CO, the NIH would forward grant proposals involving research on known pandemic pathogens or research that might create or enhance such pathogens to a new P3CO committee within HHS for a department-level risk-benefit analysis.
 To date, the P3CO committee has vetted just three research proposals involving so-called enhanced potential pandemic pathogens, out of potentially dozens that should have been examined.
 Fauci and NIH Director Francis Collins ... found a way to skirt the oversight process.
 They "realized that if they don't [forward proposals to HHS for review], there is no review."
 In 2014, [EcoHealth Alliance] received a five-year, $3.7 million NIAID grant to collect virus samples from human beings and bats in China and then experiment on these viruses at the Wuhan Institute of Virology.
 EcoHealth announced that it intended to create "chimeric" or hybrid viruses out of spike proteins, the part of a virus that allows it to enter and infect hosts cells, from SARS-like coronaviruses discovered in the wild and the backbone of another, already-known SARS virus.
 When EcoHealth's year five report was eventually submitted two years late, in 2021, it showed that additional chimeric viruses created in Wuhan demonstrated both enhanced transmission and lethality in humanized mice.
 By that time, the COVID-19 pandemic was already well underway.

-Note: Don't miss our Mindful News Brief on the origins of COVID.
+Note: Watch our latest Mindful News Brief series on the strong evidence that bioweapons research created COVID-19.
 For more along these lines, see concise summaries of deeply revealing news articles on COVID-19 and government corruption from reliable major media sources.

 Meta CEO Mark Zuckerberg told the House Judiciary Committee that his company's moderators faced significant pressure from the federal government to censor content on Facebook and Instagram–and that he regretted caving to it.
 In a letter to Rep. Jim Jordan (R–Ohio), the committee's chairman, Zuckerberg explained that the pressure also applied to "humor and satire" and that in the future, Meta would not blindly obey the bureaucrats.
 The letter refers specifically to the widespread suppression of contrarian viewpoints relating to COVID-19.
 Email exchanges between Facebook moderators and CDC officials reveal that the government took a heavy hand in suppressing content.
 Health officials did not merely vet posts for accuracy but also made pseudo-scientific determinations about whether certain opinions could cause social "harm" by undermining the effort to encourage all Americans to get vaccinated.
 But COVID-19 content was not the only kind of speech the government went after.
 Zuckerberg also explains that the FBI warned him about Russian attempts to sow chaos on social media by releasing a fake story about the Biden family just before the 2020 election.
 This warning motivated Facebook to take action against the New York Post's Hunter Biden laptop story when it was published in October 2020.
 In his letter, Zuckerberg states that this was a mistake and that moving forward, Facebook will never again demote stories pending approval from fact-checkers.